 Income and Health: The Vitality Disparity

-Note: This article (written by Eric Reed) first appeared in the Boston Globe as part of Harvard Pilgrim and Studio/B’s Aging Strong series, exploring how individuals from athletes to entrepreneurs have navigated the challenges of aging—and the habits that can help others age strong too.
+Note: This article (written by Eric Reed) first appeared in the Boston Globe in Fall 2020 as part of Harvard Pilgrim and Studio/B’s Aging Strong series, exploring how individuals from athletes to entrepreneurs have navigated the challenges of aging—and the habits that can help others age strong too.

 Poor people die younger.
 There are many sanitized ways to say this, but no matter the words you choose, the results are the same.
 The highest earners tend to live 20 years longer than the lowest.